Counseling Overview

 Mrs. Morgan Hoey, Counselor, 6th Grade

-Mrs. Hoey has been in education for 12 years and this is her 3rd year at RMS.
-During her first year, she taught 6th, 7th and 8th-grade social studies, at Kirbyville Middle School and 8 years she taught 6th-grade math and social studies at Strafford Middle School.
-She has been married for 9 years to her husband Will and she has two children, Riley and Kaden.
+Mrs. Hoey is entering her 13th year in education and this is her 4th year at RMS.
+During her first year, she taught 6th, 7th and 8th-grade social studies at Kirbyville Middle School and 8 years she taught 6th-grade math and social studies at Strafford Middle School.
+She has been married for 11 years to her husband Will and she has two children, Riley and Kaden.
+The Hoey family also has the best dog ever, Duke.
 In her free time, she loves spending time with family and friends, working out, and being outside.
 6th graders are her JAM and she enjoys being able to guide them through the transition into middle school!

 Email Mrs. Hoey